 Time to hit the phones!
-Getting a prospect allows you to create a meaningful connection between you and your potential customer while you increase their awareness of your product or service.
+Phone calls with prospects allow you to create a meaningful connection between you and your potential customer while you increase their awareness of your product or service.

-This is why SalesLoft allows you to make calls directly in our platform.
+SalesLoft’s dialer allows you to make calls directly from our platform.
 Seamlessly work through a series of phone calls, record them for training purposes, and log all of your information from one substantial dialer.

 - Access the Dialer Within SalesLoft